 Grantee: Economic Mobility Corporation (Mobility).
-Mobility’s interim study report is linked here.
+Mobility’s study report is linked here.

 Study Design: Between September 2016 and September 2019, the study randomly assigned 1,952 individuals with low English proficiency to (i) a treatment group that received EfA services, or (ii) a control group that did not.
 A majority of the sample members were female (76%) and Latinx (72%); around half had a high school diploma or GED, and around 32% had a college degree.
 At the time of study enrollment, the sample averaged 39 years of age and had lived in the United States for an average of 7.4 years, 54% were unemployed, 27% were employed full-time, and 20% were employed part-time.

-This study, which is being conducted as part of a Pay for Success initiative, is measuring EfA’s effects on earnings and employment through two years after random assignment, using administrative data from the Massachusetts Department of Unemployment Assistance.
-The interim report presents findings for the 40% of the sample (the early cohorts) for whom two-year outcome data are currently available.1 The study’s final report, expected in fall 2022, will present two-year results for the full sample.2
+This study, conducted as part of a Pay for Success initiative, measured EfA’s effects on earnings and employment through two years after random assignment, using administrative data from the Massachusetts Department of Unemployment Assistance.
+1

-Study Quality: Based on careful review, we believe this is a well-conducted RCT that has produced valid interim findings.3
+Study Quality: Based on careful review, we believe this is a well-conducted RCT that has produced valid findings.
+3

 It will not be possible to measure EfA’s longer-term effects because study participants’ consent was only obtained for a two-year follow-up period.↩︎